andrewkryzanek/SEMINAR/Alan/summaries/GITstuff/GIT_LAB1.md

 If you do not want to type your username and password every time you work with a remote server, you will to install the credential helper.

-### Creating a Repository
+### Creating a GitHub Account

-In order to push your local work to a remote repository, you will first need to create the remote repository.
 Point your browser to [https://github.com](https://github.com), type a username in the `Pick a username` box (please use `firstlast`, for example my username is `alanarnholt`), enter your email (use your school email) in the `Your email` box, type in your password in the `Create a password` box.
 Then, click the `Sign up for GitHub` box and you will have a GitHub account.

+### Creating a GitHub Repository

+In order to push your local work to a remote repository, you will first need to create the remote repository.
+Log into your GitHub account, click the `New repository` button, then give your repository a name and optionally a description.
+When you finish, click the `Create repository` button and your GitHub repository will be created.
+This document is stored in the repository [https://github.com/alanarnholt/SEMINAR](https://github.com/alanarnholt/SEMINAR) in the folder [https://github.com/alanarnholt/SEMINAR/tree/master/Alan/summaries/GITstuff](https://github.com/alanarnholt/SEMINAR/tree/master/Alan/summaries/GITstuff).

 Check the current status of your repository: